Tips for Navigating Freshman Year from Students Who Have Been There

 Seek counsel from people who know what you’re going through.

 Look to upperclassmen, faculty, staff, resident advisors, or small group leaders for advice and support.
 They are here to help guide you through this transition, and they are eager to pass their wisdom on to you.
 You can gain insight from Alpha leaders or D-Group leaders, or sign up for a mentor through the Office of Discipleship Ministries.
-The Office of the Campus Pastors, the University Counseling Center, and the Undergraduate Center for Academic Success all provide support and great resources for students.
+Office of Spiritual Life, the University Counseling Center, and the Undergraduate Center for Academic Success all provide support and great resources for students.
 Some majors even offer specialized mentorship programs.

 “My major has this really cool mentor/mentee program that assigns a group of freshmen to an upperclassman.
 When I started going to events my mentor invited me to and getting to know people in my major, that is when I started to feel connected.
 Also being a part of Bel Canto, the all women’s ministry choir, and a D-Group helped.
 When I started saying ‘hi’ to people on campus and vice versa, that’s when I knew I had made connections and the campus started to feel a little more like home.”
 Cassondra Barnes ’16, cinematic arts